DavidBevi/WATG/src-tauri/README.md

 `src-tauri/README.md`

 # How to compile
-The following *should* be everything you need, but this is my first project and I'm not really sure.
+The following *should* be everything you need, but this is my first project and I'm not sure I'm doing it right 😅

 <br/>